mrfearless/AutoCmdLine-Plugin-x64/release/AutoCmdLine-readme.txt

 This is to ensure compatability with windows and how it handles arguments and also with the way x64dbg sets the cmdline.

+- 09/08/2016 Added fix for full command line to be set, previously only saved portion was
 - 26/06/2016 Updated x64dbg SDK for masm to version 1.0.0.3 and recompiled plugin.
 - 01/03/2016 Updated x64dbg SDK for masm to version 1.0.0.2 and recompiled plugin.
 - Added function AutoCmdLineLoadMenuIcon to load png resource image as raw bytes